GoogleChrome/developer.chrome.com/site/en/docs/devtools/device-mode/testing-other-browsers/index.md

 ## Cloud-based emulators and simulators {: #cloud-based_emulators_and_simulators }

-If you can’t use the emulators and don't have access to real devices, then cloud-based emulators are the next best thing.
+If you can't use the emulators and don't have access to real devices, then cloud-based emulators are the next best thing.
 A big advantage of cloud-based emulators over real devices and local emulators is that you can automate unit tests for your site across different platforms.